-Are you looking for an introduction in the world of sensory science with a focus on eating behavior?
+Are you looking for an introduction to the world of sensory science with a focus on eating behaviour?
 Would you like to broaden and deepen your theoretical knowledge and gain the latest insights from present real world research?
 And are you looking for an integrated approach where food technology, consumer and nutrition science interact?
-Then this university-level online course is something for you!
+Then this university level online course is something for you.

 After successfull completion of this course, you will:

 - Have insight in basic theoretical principles of sensory science.